kuzzleio/sdk-javascript/doc/7/controllers/collection/delete/index.md

 ## Resolves

-Resolves if the collection is successfully delete.
+Resolves if the collection is successfully deleted.

 ## Usage